 I just finished a really cute young adult novel that’s been called a cross between Hunger Games and The Bachelor.
 I’d call it more of a Miss America pageant with intrigue.
-It is a romance, and you all know by now that I don’t go there often, but since I’m including a bit of romance in my current YA manuscript—believe it or not, I am!—I figured it wouldn’t hurt to dip into some in my free time.
-Call it research. 😉
+It is a romance, and you all know by now that I don’t go there often, but since I’m including a bit of romance in my current Ella Wood manuscript, I figured it wouldn’t hurt to dip into some in my free time.
+Call it research.

 Actually, I was feeling the need for a break from middle grade, so I hopped on Goodreads and tracked down a “best of…” list, and this series happened to be on it.
 The blurb caught my eye.